Dutch State accused of failing to prevent genocide

 On December 29, 2023, South Africa filed a case against Israel(opens in new window) at the International Court of Justice, accusing it of violating the Genocide Convention.
 The Court issued its judgment(opens in new window) on January 26, 2024.

 The Court found that, at least, some of South Africa’s claims were plausible under the Genocide Convention.
 It emphasised the Palestinians’ right to protection from genocide and South Africa’s right to demand Israel’s compliance with the Convention.
-The Court acknowledged the severe humanitarian crisis in Gaza and ruled that Israel must avoid genocidal acts, prevent incitement to such acts, and allow humanitarian aid into Gaza.
-Israel does not comply with the rulings.
+The Court acknowledged the severe humanitarian crisis in Gaza caused by Israel and ruled that Israel must avoid genocidal acts, prevent incitement to such acts, and allow humanitarian aid into Gaza.
+Israel has so far not complied with the ruling.

 Allegations

-In July 2024, the ICJ determined that all States have the obligation to prevent and abstain from economic dealings that assist Israel’s unlawful policies and practices in the Occupied Palestinian Territory.
-The court case filed today seeks to bring an end to Dutch trade and investment relations that help maintain the illegal occupation, racial segregation, and colonisation through settlements.
-The Netherlands must take effective measures to that effect and push other States to do the same.
+In July 2024, the ICJ determined that all states have the obligation to prevent and abstain from economic dealings that assist Israel’s unlawful policies and practices in the Occupied Palestinian Territory.
+Our court case seeks to bring an end to Dutch trade and investment relations that help maintain the illegal occupation, racial segregation, and colonisation through settlements.
+The Netherlands must take effective measures to that effect.

 What do we want from the Dutch State?

-With our case we want to bring the Dutch government policy vis-a-vis Israel and the Occupied Palestinian Territory in line with international law.
-This should result in the Netherlands taking measures to prevent genocide in Gaza and to end all economic and trade connections to the illegal Israeli occupation and settlements in the Occupied Palestinian Territory.
+With our case, we want to bring the Dutch government policy vis-à-vis Israel and the OPT in line with international law.
+This should result in the Netherlands taking measures to prevent genocide in Gaza and to end all economic and trade connections to the illegal Israeli occupation and settlements in the OPT.

-We are seeking disciplinary action against the Dutch State to align its policies with international law obligations, including jus cogens, international humanitarian law, and the Genocide Convention.
+We are seeking disciplinary action against the Dutch State to align its approach towards Israel and the OPT with international law obligations, including jus cogens, international humanitarian law, and the Genocide Convention.
 We request specific policy changes, such as:

 A list of posts